omerien/Superhex.io-Scr1pt/Readme.md

 # Superhex.io Scr1pt

-**This script is no longer under active development.
-If you want to contribute with new features, bug fixes or whatever, I invite you to make a pull request.**

 <b>🔰 This script has the following features:</b>
 * Zoom Hack (with mouse wheel support).
 * Custom Quality control (you can change the game quality to any value).